ekeren/IDC-demo/README.md

 # What is Rollout
-Rollout is a multi-platform, infrastructure as code, software as a service feature management and remote configuration solution.
+Rollout is a multi-platform, infrastructure as code, software as a service feature management and s configuration solution.

 # What Are Feature Flags